A Keto Diet is Only About How Much Carbohydrate it Contains

 How Much Fat in a Keto Diet?

 As outlined below, the popularized “keto” diet sets the amount of fat at approximately 75% of daily calories, but this is only one type of “keto” diet.
-It is a misconception that to be a “keto” diet, most of daily calories needs to be as fat.
+It is a misconception that to be a “keto” diet, most of the daily calories need to be from fat.

 Popularized Keto vs. Clinical Reality